jfxia/YouTube-Downloader/README.md

 # YouTube-Downloader

-Input a video URL, then download the video.
+Input a YouTube video URL, then download the video.

 The player program is on the basis of **yt_dlp**(https://github.com/yt-dlp/yt-dlp)) and **PyQt5**, so make sure yt-dlp and PyQt5 have been installed before running this program.